-Nonprofit & Private IPM Partners
+Nonprofit and Private IPM Partners

 IPM matters to many private and nonprofit organizations.
-Below are a few that have served on our Advisory Council or actively partnered with our Center in other ways.
+Below are a few that have served on our Advisory Council or actively partnered with the Center in other ways.
 If you think of other partners that should be listed here, please let us know.

 - American Farmland Trust.
 Conservation organization working with federal, state, and local leaders and communities to develop legislation, implement policies, and execute programs that keep farmers on their land and protect our environment.

 - American Phytopathological Society (APS).
 Professional society dedicated to high-quality, innovative plant pathology research, and driven by scientists from academia, government, industry, and private practice.

 - Association of Public and Land-Grant Universities (APLU).
 Higher education association that provides a forum for the discussion and development of policies and programs affecting higher education and the public interest.

 - Audubon International.
 Nonprofit that provides people with the education and assistance needed to practice responsible management of land, water, wildlife, and natural resources.